Europe |

 Why You Should Experience the Winter Festival in Dubrovnik

-Returning this winter for its third edition, the Dubrovnik Winter Festival celebrates Croatia’s vibrant culture and dynamic seasonal traditions.
-Running from 19th November 2016 until 1st March 2017, the festival brings together a whole host of events, activities and exhibitions showcasing Croatia’s great music, arts, cuisine and long-held customs.
+Returning this winter, the Dubrovnik Winter Festival celebrates Croatia’s vibrant culture and dynamic seasonal traditions.
+The festival brings together a whole host of events, activities and exhibitions showcasing Croatia’s great music, arts, cuisine and long-held customs.
 We take a look at what makes this festival in Dubrovnik stand out, and why you should experience it for yourself.

 Festival in Dubrovnik